onzfonz/comp227/src/content/8/en/part8b.md

 ![terminal output showing error assigning string to number](../../images/8/2a.png)

 One of the best things about TypeScript's editor support is that you don't necessarily need to even run the code to see the issues.
-The VSCode plugin is so efficient, that it informs you immediately when you are trying to use an incorrect type:
+WebStorm informs you immediately when you are trying to use an incorrect type:

 ![vscode showing same error about string as number](../../images/8/2.png)

-### Creating your first own types
+### Creating your first custom type

 Let's expand our multiplicator into a slightly more versatile calculator that also supports addition and division.
 The calculator should accept three arguments: